Storm Worm: Botnetting

 The compromised machine becomes merged into a botnet.
 While most botnets are controlled through a central server, which if found can be taken down to destroy the botnet, the Storm Worm seeds a botnet that acts in a similar way to a peer-to-peer network, with no centralized control.
 Each compromised machine connects to a list of a subset of the entire botnet - around 30 to 35 other compromised machines, which act as hosts.
 While each of the infected hosts share lists of other infected hosts, no one machine has a full list of the entire botnet - each only has a subset, making it difficult to gauge the true extent of the zombie network.
 On 7 September 2007, estimates of the size of the Storm botnet ranged from 1 to 10 million computers.
 Researchers from the University of Mannheim and the Institut Eurecom have estimated concurrent online storm nodes to be between 5,000 and 40,000.

 Rootkit

 Another action the Storm Worm takes is to install the rootkit Win32.agent.dh.
 Symantec pointed out that flawed rootkit code voids some of the Storm Worm author's plans.
 Later variants, starting around July 2007, loaded the rootkit component by patching existing Windows drivers such as tcpip.sys and cdrom.sys with a stub of code that loads the rootkit driver module without requiring it to have an entry in the Windows driver list.

-April Fool's Day
+April Fools' Day

-On April 1, 2008, a new storm worm was released onto the net, with April Fools-themed subject titles.
+On April 1, 2008, a new Storm Worm was released onto the net, with April Fools' -themed subject titles.